Like many have found growing up hunting, the Remington 870 pump shotgun is made for a wide range of applications

 In the 1960s the United States Marine Corps used the 870 Mark 1 which held 8 rounds and could affix a bayonet.
 It saw action in both the Vietnam War and the Iraq War.
 Various versions have been bought over the years by other Federal Agencies including the FBI, Secret Service, and Border Patrol.
 And notable local law enforcement organizations like the California Highway Patrol, LAPD, and the Pennsylvania State Police.

-Why the 870 Pump Matters to Bird Hunters
+Why the Remington 870 matters to bird hunters

 Learn how to properly use a pump shotgun and it is as effective as any shotgun in bird hunting.
 Some will certainly say other guns like semi-automatics and double guns are easier to shoot without the action needed to pump a second round in.
 But that has not stopped many from falling in love with this shotgun or learning to use it well.
 Its versatility makes it suitable for any upland game in North America with the simple swap of a choke and maybe for the more detail-oriented, a swap of barrels of different lengths.
-From the youth model up, a slip-on recoil pad can help lengthen things up for those that require a greater length of pull.
+From their youth model shotgun up, a slip-on recoil pad can help lengthen things up for those that require a greater length of pull.
 There is also a large amount options with the 870 when it comes to buying used shotguns.

 The Remington 870 pump shotgun will always hold a special place in my heart.
 Every time the action comes back, in floods my memories of all those “firsts.”
 The yellow 20-gauge shells hold a greater meaning to me than my more recent 28 gauge additions.
 A collection sitting in my gun cleaning kit includes small white labels indicating dates and deer that 870 shotgun has gifted me, the rise of that first woodcock that fell in the trail in front of me as a child and the one turkey I shot with it.
 I have no doubt that this American classic shotgun will serve an equally fitting purpose for many others.